camelgod/playnite-setup-guide/README.md

 Go to the Configure Emulators menu, open each retroarch profile, copy the original built-in arguments, and then check "Override Emulator Arguments", and add -f to each one in the beginning to launch them in fullscreen.

-I don't recommend the PCSX2 core in Retroarch.
-I use the standalone PCSX2, Vita3k, and Ryujinx emulators.
+I don't recommend the PCSX2 and PCX core in Retroarch.
+I use the standalone PCSX2, Vita3k, DuckStation and Ryujinx emulators.

+RetroArch has some audio issues for me on Windows 11, so I'm in the process of moving to 100% stand-alone emulator setup.

 ## Systems